-The ELSA logo consists of two parts: the design and the subtitle.
-Only when the design and the subtitle appear together in the correct proportions and colours may it be called the ELSA logo.
 When the logo is used by a National or Local Group, it shall be in combination with the name of the respective group.
 The name shall always be written with capital letters, in the same type, size and colour as the subtitle, in English using EB Garamond.
+Perfectly centred under the subtitle with a fixed spacing of X, presented in the schemes attached in this Brand Book.